Clearance and discharge of radioactive material

 General information

 The clearance, as well as discharge, enable a company to recycle, use or release into the environment radioactive materials with very low radioactivity levels without the need for further radiation protection monitoring.
-The prerequisite for this is the fulfilment of certain criteria and licensing by the radiation protection authorities.
+The prerequisite for this is the fulfilment of certain radiation protection criteria and a licensing by the radiation protection authorities.

 If radioactive materials do not meet the requirements for clearance or discharge, they must be disposed of as radioactive waste.